schmaustech/quay-quickstart-blog/README.md

 -----END CERTIFICATE-----
 ~~~

-Next lets take the username and encrpyted password variables we set earlier and base64 encoded them into another variable:
+Next lets take the username and encrpyted password variables we set earlier and base64 encoded them into the variabled BASE64AUTH:

 ~~~bash
 $ BASE64AUTH=`echo $QUAYUSERNAME:$QUAYPASSWORD | base64`